uliw/esbmtk/docs/manual/manual-4.rst

     # verify the sucess
     print(M.BOH3)

-Note that in the above example, we leverage that ``Element`` instances keep track of their species in the ``lsp`` variable.
+Note that in the above example, we leverage that ``ElementProperties`` instances keep track of their species in the ``lsp`` variable.
 Provided that none of the species was defined previously, we can thus simply loop over the list of species to register them with the model.

 Adding custom functions to ESBMTK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~